nghiango1/hello/ai/README.md

     F(R[1]) ~ F(S[0], ...V[0]) = Calculated_result ~ {S[1], ...V[1]} = R[1]
     ```

-The [a]bsolute trust
-- We can call it `A`,
-- Which from a state can desterminding the true outcome:
+The [a]bsolute trust - We call it `A` - That from a state `S` it can desterminding the true outcome of the next state:
     ```
     A(S[0]) = S[1]
     ```